Spice Up Your Meals: Top Ethiopian Spices You Must Try

 • Tella (Traditional Beer): Tella is a traditional Ethiopian beer made from fermented grains like barley or millet.
 It has a mildly sour taste and is often consumed in communal settings.
 Like tej, tella can balance the spice in Ethiopian cuisine.

-Spicy Ethiopian Food and Gluten-Free Options:
+Ethiopian Spices and Gluten-Free Options:

 Ethiopian cuisine naturally includes several gluten-free options, making it accessible for individuals with celiac disease or gluten sensitivity: